 The ground floor is completed by a double bedroom and a utility room housing the fridge and solar installation.
-From here you can quickly pump enough water into the deposit for a full day's use.

 The cottage is often rented by couples coming on their own, but families with children are very welcome also.
 The outdoor garden areas are generally level and safe to play in.